Through My Eyes. Again - Cover

 Col glanced up from a map she was poring over.
 “It’s for an essay competition – in German.”

-I would be suggesting art and music, through our shared European culture, was able to help take us to another country – to Europe, a country we shared.
+I would suggest that art and music, through our shared European culture, could help take us to another country – to Europe, a country we shared.
+It occurred to my old brain that this was paradoxical, given Britain’s exit from the European Community in 2020.

 Col roused me.
 “Come on Willi, we must head home to get tea ready.
 I’ll see you in school tomorrow, Lili.”

 I smiled.
 “Thank you, yes.
-I have a dozen or so quotations for my essay on European art and culture.”
+I have a dozen quotations for my essay on European art and culture.”
+From her expression, she wasn’t sure what to make of me.

 Close